Skip to main content Skip to footer

 5. Collaborate with all stakeholders early

 Late input from stakeholders is one of the fastest ways to derail an event budget.
-Misalignment often stems from differing perceptions of how well change is managed — 45% of senior leaders believe it’s handled “very well,” compared with only 23% of individual contributors.
+Misalignment often stems from differing perceptions of how well change is managed: 45% of senior leaders believe it’s handled “very well,” compared with only 23% of individual contributors.
 Small last-minute requests, like upgraded menus or additional equipment, can quickly add up.

 To prevent this, bring all departments together early in the planning process.
-Collect every requirement upfront, document it clearly, and secure written approval before finalizing the budget.
+Collect every requirement upfront, document it accordingly, and secure written approval before finalizing the budget.
 If changes arise later, outline the financial impact before moving forward.

 Automate budget tracking and approvals